HarashiGouse2019/Project-ROFT/README.md

 # Project-ROFT
- ROFT (Standing for Rise of Fast Tapping), is a rhythm game with typing elements.
+ ROFT (Standing for Rise of Fast Tapping), is essentially a rhythm game that is fully dedicated to the keyboard.
+Either from an abstract or dynamic layout, you'll be using more than 10 keys to play the game.